Adam Sandler’s Song Remembering Chris Farley Is a Surprisingly Emotional Gut Punch

 “I saw him in the office crying with his headphones on

 Listening to a KC and the Sunshine Band Song

 I said ‘Buddy, how the hell is that makin’ you so sad?’

 Then he laughed and said, ‘Just thinkin’ about my dad…'”

 Farley’s talent and perhaps some of the warmth that bonded him to fellow performers like Sandler is evident in his classic sketches from SNL, some of them now pop culture touchstones.

 Chris Farley was the kind of comedy talent who wasn’t likely to be forgotten, but it’s still touching to see how friends like Sandler still remember him, with genuine warmth and emotion.

-You can watch the rest of Sandler's well-reviewed 100% Fresh on Netflix today.
+You can watch Sandler’s well-reviewed comedy special 100% Fresh on Netflix today.